It's a New Day in Public Health.

 Clinical services are provided in strict confidence and are available to anyone who seeks care for the prevention of Sexually Transmitted Diseases (STDs).
 Clinic sites in each Florida County offer STD services on a reasonable and/or no cost basis to adults and adolescents, regardless of their citizenship status.
 All clients, including adolescents are assured confidential STD clinical services by Florida Law.

-Clinical services for STDs include: health history and risk assessment, physical examination, STD testing as indicated, treatment and counseling.
+Clinical services for STDs include: health history and risk assessment, physical examination, STD testing as indicated, treatment, and counseling.
 HIV testing is offered.
 You will be asked to return to the clinic for test results.
 If, at the time of your visit, the clinic doctor or nurse practitioner diagnoses that you have an STD, you will be provided treatment during the visit, or given a prescription to purchase treatment at a pharmacy.
 Trained counselors will talk with you about reducing your risk for getting STDs and how to prevent infections from spreading to your partners.

 Field service staff provides individualized and group education to thousands of Florida residents each year.
-The field staff offers STD education at local county health departments, schools, juvenile detention centers, community health fairs, local jails, teen centers, homeless shelters and other locations throughout the state.
+The field staff offers STD education at local county health departments, schools, juvenile detention centers, community health fairs, local jails, teen centers, homeless shelters, and other locations throughout the state.

 Florida's STD field staff serves as the front line of defense for intervening in the spread of STDs.
-Field outreach activities include: notifying persons who have been exposed to an STD; facilitating counseling; screening and treatment for those partners; and conducting organized community outreach screenings for syphilis and HIV, reaching over 12,000 at risk residents annually.
+Field outreach activities include: notifying persons who have been exposed to an STD; facilitating counseling; screening and treatment for those partners; and conducting organized community outreach screenings for syphilis and HIV, reaching thousands at risk residents annually.

-The field staff is also responsible for verifying the diagnosis and treatment of all reportable STDs from public and private health care providers, nearly 100,000 reports annually.
+The field staff is also responsible for verifying the diagnosis and treatment of all reportable STDs from public and private health care providers, over 100,000 reports annually.
 Following verification of diagnosis and treatment, the county health department-based DIS offer counseling and partner referral services to those individuals involved in the case.